justinknguyen/Pi-Guide/Pi-Guide/NGINX.md

 ### 3. Enable HTTPS

-_DISCLAIMER 1_: If you have another app installed that uses port 80, try to see if you can change it's port to something else.
+First, forward port 80 on your router.
+If you have another package installed that uses port 80, try to change it's port number.
 If not, then HTTPS will not work as NGINX needs port 80.
 Please see the Troubleshooting section at the bottom.

-_DISCLAIMER 2_: Set up the `Host Record` on your domain provider as so:
+Set up the `Host Record` on your domain provider as so:

 - Record 1 (allows users to reach your website with the address format: https://example.com):
   - Hostname: @